bigscience-workshop/petals/README.md

     🚀 &nbsp;<b><a href="https://colab.research.google.com/drive/1Ervk6HPNS6AYVr3xVdQnY5a-TjjmLCdQ?usp=sharing">Try now in Colab</a></b>
 </p>

+🔏 Your data will be processed by other people in the public swarm.
+Learn more about privacy [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).
+For sensitive data, you can set up a [private swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) among people you trust.

-Connect your own GPU and increase Petals capacity — run this in an [Anaconda](https://www.anaconda.com) env:
+### Connect your GPU and increase Petals capacity

+Run this in an [Anaconda](https://www.anaconda.com) env:

 ```bash
 conda install pytorch cudatoolkit=11.3 -c pytorch